kehongjie/rsfMRI_CBF/README.md

 # rsfMRI_CBF

-Predicting cerebral blood flow using voxel-wise resting-state functional MRI
+This reprepository has the codes for CBF prediction and statistical analysis in the paper *Predicting cerebral blood flow using voxel-wise resting-state functional MRI*.